Agents & Sub Agents

 description | string | No | Brief description of the Sub Agent's purpose and capabilities |

 models | object | No | Model configuration for this Sub Agent.
-See Configuring Models |
+See Model Configuration |

 stopWhen | object | No | Stop conditions (stepCountIs).
 See Configuring StopWhen |

 canUse | function | No | Returns the list of MCP/tools the Sub Agent can use.
-See MCP Servers |
+See MCP Servers for how to find or build MCP servers |

 dataComponents | array | No | Structured output components for rich, interactive responses.
 See Data Components |